-The African American studies minor complements many majors offered at SLU, including degrees in communication, marketing, political science, psychology and social work
+The African American studies minor complements many majors offered at SLU, including degrees in communication, marketing, political science, psychology and social work.

-It can be completed in coordination with any major in College of Arts and Sciences.
+It can be completed in coordination with any major in the College of Arts and Sciences.
 Students enrolled in the other schools and colleges of the University should refer to their requirements for coordinating the minor.

 Up to 6 credits of electives can be used to satisfy the Arts and Sciences core as well as the major requirement.

 |AAM 2010||Contemporary Black America||3|